enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-explore-the-file-system/cd.md

 2. List all the folders

-3. Go to the folder with name starting with "m"
+3. Go to the folder media

-4. Go to the folder with name starting with "c"
+4. Go to the folder cdrom

 5. List the content

-6. Go back two level
+6. Go back two levels

 7. List only directories names into /root folder